Wellness Basics: What is Social Health?

 - Set the stage for new bonds to form - - Intentionally choose where students are going to sit and who they are going to work with.

-- Teach students how to be a good friend with these 12 social habits (download free classroom posters).
+- Teach students how to be a good friend with these 12 social skills (download free classroom posters).

 A GIFT (or two) FOR YOU AND YOUR STUDENTS…